Olena1788/first-project/README.md

 - The content for the website was invented.

-- The icons in the navigation bar and the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 - The favicon in the browser was taken from [Favicon](https://favicon.io/favicon-generator/)